Achievable logoAchievable logo

 Range

-The range is the set of all values of a function.
-Like with the domain, we can find the range of a table, an algebraic equation, and a graph.
-It is also written in the same way that the domain is written, meaning the primary difference is that it consists of the values in place of the values.
+The range is the set of all possible y-values (outputs) of a function.
+Like the domain, you can find the range from a table, an algebraic equation, or a graph.
+You write the range using the same notation styles as the domain - you just focus on the y-values instead of the x-values.

-We will use the same examples as above to find the range of each form of a function.
+We will use the same examples as above to find the range for each form of a function.

 Table